 Being a freelance copywriter is a strange profession, surrounded in mystery and misconceptions.
-So, it’s of no surprise that many people are unsure about what to expect when hiring one.
+So, it’s no surprise that many people don’t know what to expect when hiring one.

 So What Does a Freelance Copywriter Do?

 Well, to put it simply — we write words that sell.

 If you have a product or service that you want to promote, a freelance copywriter will learn everything they can about your industry and target market and transform that knowledge into concise, persuasive call-to-action copy.

 Well, the answer to this is both yes and no.

 Because whilst it sounds like a simple enough remit, we copywriters aren’t mind-readers.
 To get the most out of our services, we need input from you, the client.

 Let me put it this way — let’s imagine that you want to have a conservatory built at the back of your house.

 So you hire the builder and they ask you:

 “What type of conservatory are you looking for?”